Peterborough: Administrative history

 Peterborough was an ancient parish, which was historically in the Nassaburgh hundred of Northamptonshire.
 The parish was divided into five hamlets or townships: Dogsthorpe, Eastfield, Longthorpe, Newark and a Peterborough township covering the central part of the parish including the town.
 Within the Peterborough township was an extra-parochial area known as the Minster Precincts, covering St Peter's Abbey and its close.
 When the former abbey church became Peterborough Cathedral in 1541, Peterborough was thereafter deemed to be a city.
 The area originally holding city status was the Peterborough township plus the Minster Precincts.

 Although made a city in 1541, at that time Peterborough was not a borough (despite including the word in its name).
 Prior to the dissolution of the abbey in 1539, the abbey had been the manorial owner of the town; that ownership passed to the new cathedral authorities.
 A Peterborough constituency was also created in 1541, covering the same area as the city.

 In 1790, a body of improvement commissioners was established to provide public services in the city.
 In 1874 Peterborough was incorporated as a municipal borough, with the commissioners replaced by an elected council initially comprising a mayor, six aldermen and eighteen councillors.

 The municipal borough was abolished in 1974 when the modern district was created, being a lower tier non-metropolitan district, with the area also being transferred to Cambridgeshire at the same time.
 In 1998 the Peterborough district was removed from the non-metropolitan county of Cambridgeshire (the area governed by Cambridgeshire County Council) to become a unitary authority, whilst remaining part of the ceremonial county of Cambridgeshire for the purposes of lieutenancy and shrievalty.

+Geography

+Climate

+According to the Köppen classification the British Isles experience a maritime climate characterised by relatively cool summers and mild winters.
+Compared with other parts of the country, East Anglia is slightly warmer and sunnier in the summer and colder and frostier in the winter.
+Owing to its inland position, furthest from the landfall of most Atlantic depressions, Cambridgeshire is one of the driest counties in the UK, receiving, on average, around 600 mm of rain per year.
+The Met Office weather station at Wittering, within the unitary authority of Peterborough, recorded a maximum temperature of 39.9 C on 19 July 2022.
+The lowest temperature in recent years was -13.4 C during February 2012.